 A building or a part of a building that a tenant rents from a landlord to live in.
-This can include houses, apartments, suites, or individual rooms.
 A rental unit is also called a 'residential premise.'

 Security deposit

 Money paid by a tenant and held in trust for the tenant by the landlord during the period of the tenancy agreement.